Mali War: CMA rebels, Mali counteroffensive, and JNIM escalation (August 2022–present)

-In August, negotiations resumed between the CSP and kunta to address the stalled implementation of the Algiers Accords and continue DDR talks.
+In August, negotiations resumed between the CSP and the junta to address the stalled implementation of the Algiers Accords and continue DDR talks.
 They agreed on the gradual integration of 26,000 CSP fighters into the national army, including the incorporation of senior CSP officers into the military hierarchy, which the CMA criticised due to the lack of clarity regarding the future roles of CSP commanders within the integrated units.
 Tensions between the parties escalated following the agreement.
-By December, the CSP withdrew from peace talks, accusing the junt of refusing to negotiate or implement the 2015 agreement, and inaction in response to escalating jihadist and state violence in northern cities, which had left hundreds dead and thousands displaced.
+By December, the CSP withdrew from peace talks, accusing the junta of refusing to negotiate or implement the 2015 agreement, and inaction in response to escalating jihadist and state violence in northern cities, which had left hundreds dead and thousands displaced.

-Intensified Inter-Jihadist fighting over control of the north occurred between September 2022 and July 2023, before abading in August 2023.
+Intensified Inter-Jihadist fighting over control of the north occurred between September 2022 and July 2023, before abating in August 2023.